leolanese/Becoming-Functional/markdowns/do-declarative-programming.md

 # Do Declarative programming

-> FP is a declarative paradigm software development style, like IP or OOP, thats keeps 'functions' and 'data' separate
+- FP is a declarative paradigm software development style, like IP or OOP, thats keeps 'functions' and 'data' separated.
+- Separate this long function into shorter functions, each with a single purpose.

 // instead of use Imperative Programming